Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Introduction

-The theorem suggests that uniformly finite homology may play a decisive role in addressing the bijective rigidity problem.
-It is therefore natural to ask whether uniformly finite homology can be recovered from the uniform Roe algebra of the underlying space.

-Coarse geometry is intrinsically connected to the theory of étale groupoids\footnote{ We refer the reader to~\cite{sims2017etale} for a detailed introduction to étale groupoids and their $C^*$-algebras.}.
+Coarse geometry is intrinsically connected to the theory of étale groupoids\footnote{ We refer the reader to~\cite{sims2017etale} for a detailed introduction to étale groupoids and their $C^*$-algebras. }.
 An étale groupoid is a topological groupoid $\mathcal{G}$ with unit space $\mathcal{G}^{(0)}$ such that the source and range maps $s,r \colon \mathcal{G} \to \mathcal{G}^{(0)}$ are local homeomorphisms.
 An étale groupoid $\mathcal{G}$ is said to be \emph{ample} if its unit space $\mathcal{G}^{(0)}$ is totally disconnected.
-The theory of étale groupoids has attracted significant attention due to its deep connections with operator algebras.
+The theory of étale groupoids has attracted significant attention due to its deep connections with topological dynamics, number theory, and, in particular, operator algebras.
 To any étale groupoid $\mathcal{G}$ one can associate a $C^*$-algebra $C^*_r(\mathcal{G})$, called the \emph{reduced groupoid $C^*$-algebra} of $\mathcal{G}$.
-In~\cite{li2020every}, Li showed that every classifiable simple $C^*$-algebra arises as the reduced groupoid $C^*$-algebra of a topologically principal (possibly twisted) étale groupoid.
-For a uniformly locally finite metric space $(X,d)$, the authors of \cite{skandalis2002coarse} constructed a Hausdorff, principal, ample groupoid $\mathcal{G}(X,d)$, called the \emph{coarse groupoid} of $(X,d)$, whose unit space is the Stone-Cech compactification of $X$.
-The construction of the coarse groupoid provides a functor from the coarse category to the category of étale groupoids with generalised groupoid homomorphisms.
-Moreover, the reduced groupoid $C^*$-algebra of the coarse groupoid $\mathcal{G}(X,d)$ is canonically isomorphic to the uniform Roe algebra of $(X,d)$.

-In~\cite{crainic1999AHT}, Crainic and Moerdijk introduced a homology theory for étale groupoids.
-In~\cite{matui2016etale}, Matui showed that, for groupoids arising from shifts of finite type, the $K_0$-groups (respectively, $K_1$-groups) of the associated reduced groupoid $C^*$-algebras are isomorphic to the direct sum of the even (respectively, odd) homology groups.
+In~\cite{li2020every}, Li showed that every classifiable\footnote{ By a ``classifiable $C^*$-algebra'' we mean a unital, separable $C^*$-algebra with finite nuclear dimension that satisfies UCT. } simple $C^*$-algebra arises as the reduced groupoid $C^*$-algebra of a topologically principal (possibly twisted) étale groupoid.
+In~\cite{crainic1999AHT}, Crainic and Moerdijk introduced a homology theory for étale groupoids, which is now a substantial tool for analysing the $K$-theory of the reduced groupoid $C^*$-algebras arising from ample groupoids.
+Precisely, in~\cite{matui2016etale} Matui showed that, for groupoids arising from shifts of finite type, the $K_0$-groups (respectively, $K_1$-groups) of the associated reduced groupoid $C^*$-algebras are isomorphic to the direct sum of the even (respectively, odd) homology groups.
 He conjectured that this phenomenon extends to more general ample groupoids.

-\begin{conjecture}[HK conjecture] Let $\mathcal{G}$ be a minimal, essentially principal, ample groupoid with compact unit space.
+\begin{conjecture*}[HK conjecture] Let $\mathcal{G}$ be a minimal, essentially principal, ample groupoid with compact unit space.
 For $* = 0,1$, there is an isomorphism